davidfrantz/force/docs/source/howto/lcf.rst

 Previous research showed that sub-pixel fraction mapping of land cover with synthetically mixed training data can be performed using spectral-temporal metrics (STM) as input data.

 Spectral-temporal metrics are band-wise descriptive statistics, which summarize image reflectance (or an index derived thereof) of all valid observations within a defined time period, such as mean reflectance.
-They can be computed using the FORCE TSA submodule (tutorial).
+They can be computed using the FORCE TSA submodule (`Tutorial <https://force-eo.readthedocs.io/en/latest/howto/tsi.html>`_).

 Compared to single observations, spectral-temporal metrics are able to increase model robustness across large areas as differences in acquisition dates across orbits has lower effects on the data.
 Spectral-temporal metrics are, in addition, able to represent phenological variation.

 In this tutorial, we use the first, second, and third quartile of reflectance of all clear-sky Sentinel-2 observations within our study period, as well as the 90th quantile and the standard deviation of two indicators of vegetation, Tasseled Cap Greenness and Normalized Difference Vegetation Index (NDVI).

-	*Spectral-temporal metrics of reflectance and vegetation indices (34 features) used in this example workflow.* |copy| *Franz Schug*
+*Spectral-temporal metrics of reflectance and vegetation indices (34 features) used in this example workflow.*
 +--------------------+------------------------------------------------+
 +Band                + Spectral-Temporal Metrics                      +
 +====================+================================================+